AllYouZombies/keycloak-ispn/README.md

    This file is used to configure the Infinispan cache provider.
 3. To perform **health checks** on the KeyCloak instances,
    we need to install the `curl` package in the image.

+> It's not necessary to build Infinispan image,
+> since everything is configured in the `docker-compose.yml` file.

 > If you want to **import existing realms**, you can put the JSON files in the `config/keycloak/realms` directory.
 > KeyCloak will import them automatically when the container starts.